arifperdana/arifperdana.github.io/_teaching/monash.md

 At Monash University, I am teaching postgraduate courses as follows:

 * Introduction to Database: This unit will introduce the concept of data management in an organisation through relational database technology.
 Theoretical foundation of relational model, analysis and design, implementation of relational database using SQL will be covered.
+* Computer Architecture and Networks: This unit will introduce students to fundamentals of computer systems, with a focus on modern operating systems and networking technology.
+It covers: CPU, memory, storage and peripherals; Operating System basics; TCP/IP layered protocols; WAN and LAN networking fundamentals; internetworking and transport protocols; and basic concepts of computer and network security.